jdberry/tag/README.md

 And of course you could turn on display of tag names, and even ask it to be garrulous, which displays all files on your system with tags, listing the tags independently on lines below the file names.

-	tag --tgf \*
+	tag -tgf \*

 *find* will by default find files within the user home directory + the local filesystem: the local scope.
-You may change the search scope to find only within the user home directory, or to include mounted network filesystems.
+You may limit the scope to find only within the user home directory, or expand it to include mounted network filesystems.

     tag --find tagname --home
     tag --find tagname --local